Happy drives

-Happy drives are series of disk drive enhancements for the Atari 8-bit and Atari ST computer families produced by a small company Happy Computers.
-Happy Computers is most noted for the add-in boards for the Atari 810 and Atari 1050 disk drives, which achieved a tremendous speed improvement for reading and writing, and for the ability to "back up" floppies.
+Happy drives are series of disk drive enhancements for the Atari 8-bit and Atari ST computer families produced by a small company called Happy Computers.
+Happy Computers is most noted for the add-in boards for the Atari 810 and Atari 1050 floppy disk drives, which achieved a tremendous speed improvement for reading and writing, and for the ability to backup floppies.
 Happy's products were among the most popular Atari computer add-ons.
 They were still in use and active in the aftermarket as of 2009.

 Happy Computers

 Happy Computers was formed in 1982 by Richard Adams under the name Happy Computing.
-At that time, the 810 Happy was hand wired on the internal side board.
+At that time, the 810 Happy was hand-wired on the internal side board.
 The name was changed to Happy Computers in 1983 when the company went from a sole proprietorship to a corporation.

 It stopped shipping these products in 1990, and since then many other Atari enthusiasts have reverse engineered and replicated the products.

 As early as 1983 Happy Computing was mentioned in context of software piracy.
-By 1986 software companies began producing fewer titles for the Atari than for the Apple II series or Commodore 64.
+By 1986 software companies began producing fewer titles for the Atari 8-bit computers than for the Apple II or Commodore 64.
 They attributed this to their belief that an unusually high amount of software piracy existed on the Atari, and cited Happy Drive as a major cause of the piracy.

 Atari 8-bit products

 810 Upgrade

 This was the first product released in 1982.
 The customer sent in either their 810 drive or the internal sideboard, and the upgrade was wired in.
 This consisted of a few extra logic chips, a different EPROM and point to point wiring.

-In addition to the buffered reading and writing with zero latency and faster serial i/o, it made backups of floppies.
+In addition to the buffered reading and writing with zero latency and faster serial I/O, it made backups of floppies.